zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 Thus the saw.
 As stated: Thus shall they be made.

 [APZ 33.2] (#apz33 .2) {#apz33 .2 .ref .apz} "Something Has Been Down
-Considers” is a certain scripture, doctrine, scripture, outlook, reactionary, The way came to the inlet.
-“The Mutual Looks Liquor” is the other A Sur Doctrine The Crowd Outlook Reverse The Way To Drain looks silently low, sees
+Considers" is a certain scripture, doctrine, scripture, outlook, reactionary, The way came to the inlet.
+"The Mutual Looks Liquor" is the other A Sur Doctrine The Crowd Outlook Reverse The Way To Drain looks silently low, sees

 [APZ 33.3] (#apz33 .3) {#apz33 .3.ref .apz} "From it a bow or an eye
-or sil and neither shall associate in monk” and therefore it is By that fact it is the esteepness of seeing or hearing or hearing from that sleep or urine or urine or purity or purity or excrement
+or sil and neither shall associate in monk" and therefore it is By that fact it is the esteepness of seeing or hearing or hearing from that sleep or urine or urine or purity or purity or excrement
 Or do not do, do not take.
 Do not paralye.
 Do not enter.